 Order your copy of Social Work and Health Care Practice with Transgender and Nonbinary Individuals and Communities, edited by Shanna K. Kattari, M. Killian Kinney, Leonardo Kattari, and N. Eugene Walls.

-Dr. Kattari has been working in the fields of sexuality and social justice since receiving her Master’s of Education in Human Sexuality Education from Widener University.
-In her work as a sexuality educator and diversity/inclusivity consultant, she has worked with organizations such as The Colorado Department of Public Health Education, Arizona State University, the Mayo Clinic and the American Medical Students Association’s sexual health scholars program to bring LGBTQIA and disability inclusivity to medicine, and with many colleges and universities to offer accessible sex education on campus.
-Additionally, she has several popular press books on the market, writes for several publications, and was on the board of directors for the Colorado Organization for Latina Opportunity and Reproductive Rights.
+Dr. Kattari has been working in the fields of sexuality and social justice since receiving their Master’s of Education in Human Sexuality Education from Widener University.
+In their work as a sexuality educator and diversity/inclusivity consultant, they have supported organizations such as The Colorado Department of Public Health and Environment, the Michigan Department of Health and Human Services, Fenway Health, the Mayo Clinic, Michigan Medicine, and the American Medical Students Association’s sexual health scholars program to bring LGBTQIA2S+, disability, and size inclusivity to health care, and with many colleges and universities to offer accessible sex education on campus.
+Additionally, they have several popular press books on the market, have written for several publications, and have been on the board of directors for several social justice related organizations, including the Center for Sexual Pleasure and Health, and the Colorado Organization for Latina Opportunity and Reproductive Rights.